#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 Common types include sprains (stretched or torn ligaments), strains (injuries to muscles or tendons), and contusions (bruises).
 Whiplash is a well-known example, typically affecting the neck and upper back.

-Symptoms of soft tissue damage may include pain, swelling, stiffness, bruising, and limited mobility, and they can take hours or even days to fully appear.
-While these injuries might not show up on X-rays, they can cause significant discomfort and long-term issues if not treated by a doctor.
+Symptoms of soft tissue damage may include pain, swelling, stiffness, bruising, and limited mobility.
+In some cases, symptoms may take hours or days to appear.
+These injuries might not show up on X-rays and can cause discomfort and long-term issues if not treated.

 Whiplash is a common neck injury that often occurs during rear-end car accidents.
 It happens when the head is suddenly jolted backward and then forward, causing strain to the neck’s muscles, ligaments, and tendons.